openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The error code `401` signals to the Wallet that it needs to authenticate to the Verifier.
 In this case, the error response SHOULD contain a `WWW-Authenticate` header for every attestation method the Verifier supports.

 Below a non-normative example for the Wallet attestation method as specified above.
-The `WWW-Authenticate` contains the nonce value the Wallet MUST use in the calculation of the proof of possession of the wallet attestation.
+The `WWW-Authenticate` contains the nonce value the Wallet MUST use in the calculation of the proof of possession of the Wallet attestation.

 ```
 HTTP/1.1 401 Unauthorized